 Martin Place, CBD

 We know that access to green space is essential and a key element of highly liveable cities.
 As more people live in our cities demand for fresh food will continue to grow.
 If we embrace the concept of urban agriculture, collectively we can turn unused space into productive pocket-farms and in doing so contribute to “city greening” and reap the benefits of the natural environment.

-So if you want to stay healthy, improve your wellbeing and contribute to a sustainable community it’s time to invest in your region’s greening projects and consider turning unused space into a green and perhaps edible oasis.
-For more information please contact Julie.email@example.com.
+So, if you want to stay healthy, improve your wellbeing and contribute to a sustainable community it’s time to invest in your region’s greening projects and consider turning unused space into a green and perhaps edible oasis.
+For more information please contact Julie McAlpin firstname.lastname@example.org.